rackerlabs/repose/repose-aggregator/functional-tests/spock-functional-test/README.md

 # ReposeValveTest #

 The `ReposeValveTest` class serves as a base class for all of the spock tests.
+It has some properties for a ReposeLauncher and a Deproxy, and will automatically start and stop them at the beginning and end of the tests.
+It will create a TestProperties object for you, which automatically reserves ports for various things.
+It can theoretically start Repose in a Valve, Glassfish, or Tomcat configuration, although this is not completely fleshed out, and should eventually be removed.
+Moreover it makes the name of the class inaccurate.

 # Mock Services #